 See Credit Details Below

-What You Will Learn
+What You Will Learn:

-• Changes to accredited investor definition
+• Recall the changes to the accredited investor definition

 • Understand the bad actor rule, the diligence to be undertaken in connection with disqualifying events, and the factors to be considered for bad actor waivers

 • Recall the changes to the securities integration framework

 • Understand the principal conditions for reliance on Rule 144, tacking, and the electronic filing requirements

 • Evaluate resale alternatives for restricted and control securities;

 • Complete pre-IPO private placements, including late-stage or “cross-over” private placements

 • Understand the FINRA rules applicable to broker-dealers engaged in exempt offerings

 • Interpret the amendments to Rule 701, enforcement matters, and other updates affecting Rule 701